mbridak/augratin/README.md

 ## Recent changes

 - [23-5-17] Reworked bandmap display.
 Spots with QRT in comment are now muted.
+Center bandmap on RX freq when changing vfo or zooming display.
 - [23-5-15] Start big code changes to impliment better bandmap.
 - [23-3-28] Merged in changes from @barryshaffer KK7JXG to add support for Omnirig on windows.
 - [23-3-7] Reduced network timeout for spot pulls from 15 to 5 seconds.
 Safer dictionary key access.